kanedafromparis/ansible-xwiki-example/README.md

 Each playbook focus on a different feature of ansible :
  - ansible-xwiki-jdk : package installation (here debian), use parameter to get various versions
- - ansible-xwiki-mysql : Share fact between playbooks
+ - ansible-xwiki-mysql : share fact between playbooks
  - ansible-xwiki-tomcat : template and links
  - ansible-xwiki-ctrl : git installations, services hanlder